Law School Resume Example

 You can mention relevant coursework like Constitutional Law or Ethics in Society.
 This helps show your foundation in legal concepts, which law schools and employers appreciate.

-If you’ve interned at a law firm or volunteered at a legal clinic, show those roles front and center.
+If you’ve interned at a law firm or volunteered at a legal clinic, show those roles front and center, and consider referencing a cover letter to strengthen your application.
 Admissions teams look for hands-on legal exposure.

 You can include research assistant jobs, courthouse volunteer work, or even part-time roles that show transferable skills.
 Numbers help-mention if you reviewed 30+ cases or filed 100+ documents.